vegaelle/maubot_community/brainstorm.md

       database).
 Visibility is one of "public", "space" (only if it has a parent space) or "private", the role name can be set (or be "none") if the room is private, and the parent space (as an internal ID) is an optional space to create this room in.
+Applies the default powerlevels.
       Prints the new room internal ID.
     - name <room_id> <name>: changes the name of the room
     - description <room_id> <desc>: changes the description of a room
     - image <room_id> <mxc_id>: changes the image of the room